 In particular, our curriculum will:

-- Provide continued entitlement from the age of 11 to a coherent, broad and balanced curriculum
+- provide continued entitlement from the age of 11 to a coherent, broad and balanced curriculum for all students

-- Make or students more aware of, and engaged with, their local, national and international communities
+- make our students more aware of, and engaged with, their local, national and international communities

-- Allow our student to make the relevant progression from the primary phase particularly in the core areas of English, mathematics and science
+- allow our students to make the relevant progression from the primary phase particularly in the core areas of English, mathematics and science

-Maintained schools (including DHFS) in England, are legally required to follow the statutory national curriculum, which sets out in programmes of study, on the basis of key stages, subject content for those subjects that should be taught to all pupils.
+Maintained schools in England, are legally required to follow the statutory National Curriculum, which sets out in programmes of study, on the basis of key stages, subject content for those subjects that should be taught to all students.

-- prepares pupils at the school for the opportunities, responsibilities and experiences of later life
+- prepares students at the school for the opportunities, responsibilities and experiences of later life

-The school curriculum comprises all learning and other experiences that each school plans for its pupils.
-The national curriculum forms one part of the school curriculum.
+The school curriculum comprises all learning and other experiences that each school plans for its students.
+The National Curriculum forms one part of the school curriculum.

-All state schools are also required to make provision for a daily act of collective worship and must teach religious education to pupils at every key stage and sex and relationship education to pupils in secondary education.
+All state schools are also required to make provision for a daily act of collective worship and must teach religious education to pupils at every key stage, and sex and relationship education to students in Key Stage 3 and 4.

 All schools should make provision for personal, social, health and economic education (PSHE), drawing on good practice.
 Schools are also free to include other subjects or topics of their choice in planning and designing their own programme of education.

-The curriculum at DHFS is delivered through the following curriculum area structure: These are our faculty areas: English, Maths, Science, Technology, Humanities, PE, Computing, Modern Foreign Languages, Creative and Expressive Arts, and Personal, Health and Social Education (including IAG).
+The curriculum at DHFS is delivered through the following curriculum area structure: These are our faculty areas: English, maths, science, technology, humanities, PE, computing and business, modern foreign languages, creative and expressive arts, and PSHE and IAG careers education.

 Our overall curriculum (Year 7-13) is viewed as one entity and students develop knowledge and skills throughout this period which will allow them to make progression into the next stages of their lives.

-From September 2014, for simplicity and administrative purposes, our curriculum will be divided into years 7 to 9 (Key Stage 3), years 10 to 11 (Key Stage 4) and years 12 and 13 (Key Stage 5- known as Sixth Form).
-However we view Year 9 as the transition point for our GCSE and many subject areas develop the skills necessary for later study from this key year onwards.
+Our curriculum is divided into Key Stage 3 - Years 7, 8 and 9, Key Stage 4 - Years 10 and 11, and Key Stage 5, known as Sixth Form - Years 12 and 13.
+However, Year 9 as the transition point for our GCSE and many subject areas have already started to develop the skills necessary for later study from this key year onwards.